How to complain about your broadband service

 What is ComReg?

-The Commission for Communications Regulation (ComReg) is a statutory body responsible for regulating the communications sector in Ireland.
-All broadband providers must be registered with ComReg before they can provide an electronic/digital communications network or services like broadband, mobile, home phone or digital TV.
+The Commission for Communications Regulation (ComReg) is the statutory body that regulates the communications sector in Ireland.
+All broadband providers must be registered with ComReg before offering broadband, mobile, home phone or digital TV services.

 What happens if I go over my data limit?

-Most standard broadband and fibre broadband plans offer unlimited data now, but satellite broadband and mobile broadband packages tend to have data limits.
+Most standard broadband and fibre broadband now offer unlimited data, but mobile broadband and satellite broadband often still have monthly data limits or Fair Usage Policies.

 What if I've been overcharged for my broadband?